The return of pine martens to England’s forests

 Once common in English woodlands, the pine marten became virtually extinct.
 But things are now looking up for these charming mammals.

-Leaping metres between branches, above a vast descent to the forest floor, a pine marten navigates the tree canopy.
-As expert climbers, pine martens rely on forest cover for their foraging missions and to escape predation from foxes.
-Elusive in part due to their crepuscular nature, being active at dusk and dawn, they are rarely seen.
+Leaping metres between branches high above the forest floor, a pine marten navigates the tree canopy.
+As expert climbers, pine martens rely on forest cover for their foraging missions and to escape predators.
+Elusive in part due to their crepuscular nature (being active at dusk and dawn), they are rarely seen.

 Hope for the pine marten